photm5/botstrats/README.md

 * gnu make
 * netcat (Invoked as both `ncat` and `nc`.
 Whenever the `--sh-exec` option is needed, `ncat` is used.)
 (Both the gnu and the openbsd implementation work)
-* rlwrap, If you want some commandline editing in your headquarter lua prompt.
+* rlwrap, If you want some commandline editing in your headquarter prompt.

 This has only been tested on archlinux.
 If you successfully tried it on something else, please open an issue so I can mention it here.